exploring self-realization, sacred personhood, and full humanity

 Cult religions, cult politics, too, employ a technique of “shunning” if you dare to disagree with the status quo.
 If you become a thinking person, and begin to see alternative answers to ones subscribed to by those around you, you will become a threat to their world-paradigm.

 Family and friends will now flee from you and your poisonous ideas.
 In times past, you might have been near and dear to these loved ones, but, for most of them, almost all, you will now be counted as virtual agent of Satan.
-You’ve become a walking billboard, a continual reminder, to them of their lack of critical thinking; and they will hate you for this.
+You’ve become a walking billboard, a continual reminder, to them of their lack of critical thinking and unwillingness to grow as a person; and they will hate you for this.

 "To go against the dominant thinking of your friends, of most of the people you see every day, is perhaps the most difficult act of heroism you can have."
 Theodore H. White, The Making of the President 1960